cm45t3r/rawping/README.md

 # Rawping

 Rawping is a command-line tool for lightweight fast ICMP echo probes.
-It wraps [Pierre Bourdon's](https://pypi.python.org/pypi/ping) ping implementation for python.
+It wraps [Pierre Bourdon's](https://pypi.python.org/pypi/ping) ping implementation in python.
 It extracts just RTTs from `verbose_ping()` and removes statistics.

 Rawping allows to set the number of echos, timeout and packet size for each request.